Pinaceae: Phylogeny

+Molecular studies show that Gnetophyta is the sister group to the Pinaceae, the lineages having diverged during the early-mid Carboniferous.
+This is known as the "gnepine" hypothesis.

+The Abietoideae and the Pinoideae diverged in the Jurassic.
+Pineae and Lariceae diverged in the Late Jurassic, while the Abieteae and Pseudolariceae diverged in the Cretaceous.

+A study by J. D. Lockwood and colleagues in 2013 produced broadly similar results, but with different placements for Pseudolarix and Cathaya.
+In this scheme, Pseudolariceae is subsumed by Abieteae.

+Taxonomic history

 Classification of the subfamilies and genera of Pinaceae has been subject to debate in the past.
 Pinaceae ecology, morphology, and history have all been used as the basis for methods of analyses of the family.
-An 1891 publication divided the family into two subfamilies, using the number and position of resin canals in the primary vascular region of the young taproot as the primary consideration.
-In a 1910 publication, the family was divided into two tribes based on the occurrence and type of long–short shoot dimorphism.

-A more recent classification divided the subfamilies and genera based on the consideration of features of ovulate cone anatomy among extant and fossil members of the family.
-Below is an example of how the morphology has been used to classify Pinaceae.
+In 1891, Van Tieghem divided the family into two subfamilies, using the number and position of resin canals in the primary vascular region of the young taproot as the primary consideration.
+In 1910, Friedrich Vierhapper divided the family into two tribes based on the occurrence and type of long–short shoot dimorphism.
+In 1976, Charles Miller divided the subfamilies and genera based on the consideration of features of ovulate cone anatomy among extant and fossil members of the family.

-The 11 genera are grouped into four subfamilies, based on the microscopical anatomy and the morphology of the cones, pollen, wood, seeds, and leaves:
+For example, Price (1987) classified the Pinaceae into 11 genera, grouped into four subfamilies, based on the microscopical anatomy and the morphology of the cones, pollen, wood, seeds, and leaves: